Generic name: acetaminophen and tramadol [ a-SEET-a-MIN-o-fen-and-TRAM-a-dol ]

 What is Ultracet?

 Ultracet contains a combination of tramadol and acetaminophen.
-Tramadol is a narcotic-like pain reliever.
+Tramadol is an pain medicine similar to an opioid (sometimes called, a narcotic)and may be habit-forming.
 Acetaminophen is a less potent pain reliever that increases the effects of tramadol.

-You should not use Ultracet if you are allergic to acetaminophen (Tylenol, or if you have recently used alcohol, sedatives, tranquilizers, or other narcotic medications.
+You should not use Ultracet if you are allergic to acetaminophen (Tylenol) or tramadol (Ultram), or if you have:

-Seizures have occurred in some people taking Ultracet.
-Your risk of a seizure may be higher if you have any of these conditions:
+Seizures have occurred in some people taking tramadol.
+Your risk of a seizure may be higher if you have ever had:

 a metabolic disorder;

-To make sure Ultracet is safe for you, tell your doctor if you have:
+To make sure Ultracet is safe for you, tell your doctor if you have ever had:

 How should I take Ultracet?

 Take Ultracet exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
-Never take this medicine in larger amounts, or for longer than prescribed.
-An overdose can damage your liver or cause death.
-Tell your doctor if the medicine seems to stop working as well in relieving your pain.
+Follow the directions on your prescription label and read all medication guides or instruction sheets.
+Never use Ultracet in larger amounts, or for longer than prescribed.
+Tell your doctor if you feel an increased urge to use more of this medicine.

-Ultracet can be taken with or without food, but take it the same way each time.
+You may take Ultracet with or without food, but take it the same way each time.